NXT Stand & Deliver (2023): Storylines

-The card will include matches that result from scripted storylines, where wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
-Results are predetermined by WWE's writers on the NXT brand, while storylines are produced on the weekly television program, NXT, and the supplementary online streaming show, Level Up.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT, and the supplementary online streaming show, Level Up.

 In December 2021, Johnny Gargano allowed his NXT contract to expire so he could stay home and spend time with his family following the birth of his first son.
-After this, Gargano would be interrupted by Grayson Waller, who proclaimed he was the future of NXT, before violently attacking Gargano.
-In August 2022, Gargano would return to WWE, now working on the Raw brand.
+Following this, he was interrupted by Grayson Waller, who proclaimed he was the future of NXT, before violently attacking Gargano.
+In August 2022, Gargano returned to WWE and was promoted to the main roster on the Raw brand.
 Following his NXT Championship loss, Waller would go on to sabotage NXT until he got what he wanted.
-Despite being suspended by General Manager Shawn Michaels, Michaels agreed to talk things over with Waller at Roadblock.
-During the 'Grayson Waller Effect' talk show, Waller challenged Michaels to a match at Stand & Deliver, but he declined, saying that as much as he wanted to, there's someone who wants to have a match with Waller even more.
-Then, Michaels introduced Waller's surprise opponent for the event, which turned out to be Gargano, returning to NXT for the first time in 15 months.
+Despite being suspended, NXT General Manager Shawn Michaels agreed to talk things over with Waller at Roadblock.
+During the "Grayson Waller Effect" talk show, Waller challenged Michaels to a match at Stand & Deliver, but he declined, saying that as much as he wanted to, there was someone who wanted to have a match with Waller even more.
+Michaels then introduced Waller's opponent for the event, which turned out to be Gargano, returning to NXT for the first time in 15 months.
+On the March 21 episode, Gargano came up with a contract for an unsanctioned match between him and Waller, but Waller said he would only sign it on the next episode on the condition that Gargano would not be in the building, and Gargano agreed.
+The next week, Waller signed the contract to make the unsanctioned match stipulation official.

 At Vengeance Day, after Bron Breakker retained the NXT Championship, he was confronted by Carmelo Hayes (accompanied by Trick Williams).
 Over the coming weeks, Hayes continued to set his sights on the NXT Championship and at Roadblock, the two agreed to a title match at Stand & Deliver.